habeducation/habeducation.github.io/README.md

 * Append the melted dataframe to the rest of the balloon data
 * Rename variables in the new data frame to match as much as possible the existing names in the other datasets
 * Recast the data back to a normal format

+## Create a new post

+Uses bundle to run [jekyll-compose](https://github.com/jekyll/jekyll-compose), so run `bundle` first, then

+    bundle exec jekyll post "My New Post"